purplepixie/phpdns/docs/README.md

 ## Errors and Bugs

 Should be reported through raising an [issue on Github](https://github.com/purplepixie/phpdns/issues).
+You are also very welcome to contribute fixes to the code (or documentation) via a PR.

 # Installing / Obtaining phpdns